 Step 8.
 App & browser control can also be turned "Off" or disabled.

-After numerous improvements and updates, it is now quite easy to disable or enable Windows Defender in Windows 10 at this moment.
-The Windows 10 built-in protection app will be made available when you complete this process.
+After numerous improvements and updates, it is now relatively easy to disable or enable Windows Defender in Windows 10.
+The Windows 10 built-in protection app will be available when you complete this process.

 Step 1.
 To begin with, click the "Win" logo on the taskbar and select the "Settings" icon.